daos-stack/daos/src/control/server/README.md

 Formatting will be performed on devices identified by PCI addresses specified in config file parameter `bdev_list` when `bdev_class` is equal to `nvme`.

 The SPDK "[blobcli](https://github.com/spdk/spdk/tree/master/examples/blob/cli)" can be used to initiate and manipulate blobstores for testing and verification purposes.

+In order to designate NVMe devices to be used by DAOS data plane instances, the control plane will generate an `nvme.conf` file to be consumed by SPDK which will be written to the `scm_mount` (persistent) mounted location as a final stage of formatting before the superblock is written, signifying the server has been formatted.

 #### NVMe Controller Firmware Update